Helene becomes a hurricane and is expected to intensify as it moves toward Florida - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “We will know tomorrow, I guess,” he said.

-Mexico is still reeling from former Hurricane John battering its other coast.
-John hit the country’s southern Pacific coast late Monday, killing two people, blowing tin roofs off houses, triggering mudslides and toppling scores of trees, officials said Tuesday.
+In the Pacific, former Hurricane John re-formed as a tropical storm Wednesday and threatened areas of Mexico’s western coast anew.
+John had hit the country’s southern Pacific coast late Monday, killing two people, blowing tin roofs off houses, triggering mudslides and toppling scores of trees, officials said Tuesday.

-John grew into a Category 3 hurricane in a matter of hours Monday and made landfall about 80 miles (128 kilometers) east of the resort city of Acapulco, near the town of Punta Maldonado, with maximum sustained winds of 120 mph (193 kph) before weakening to a tropical storm after moving inland.
+It grew into a Category 3 hurricane in a matter of hours and made landfall about 80 miles (128 kilometers) east of the resort city of Acapulco.
+It weakened to a tropical storm after moving inland but later reemerged over the ocean.

+On Wednesday, officials issued a hurricane watch for the coast from Acapulco to Zihuatanejo and tropical storm warnings from Punta Maldonado to Lazaro Cardenas.
+John was about 110 miles (180 kilometers) southwest of Acapulco with maximum sustained winds of 40 mph (65 kph) and was moving east at 2 mph (4 kph).

 Helene, which formed Tuesday in the Caribbean, is expected to move over deep, warm waters, fueling its intensification.
-On Wednesday morning, Helene was about 60 miles (100 kilometers) northeast of Cozumel, Mexico, and about 100 miles (160 kilometers) southwest of the western tip of Cuba as it moved northwest at 9 mph (15 kph) with maximum sustained winds of 70 mph (110 kph).
+The hurricane was about 500 miles (810 kilometers) southwest of Tampa, Florida, and had sustained winds of 80 mph (130 kph), according to the U.S. National Hurricane Center.
+Forecasters said it is expected to become a major hurricane with its center making landfall in the Big Bend area of Florida’s northwestern coast as soon as late Thursday.

 Mara Lezama, the governor of the coastal state of Quintana Roo, shared photos of rain-swept streets and videos of the normally placid, turquoise waters off the island of Cozumel being whipped into angry waves that broke over the seawall.
 In Cancun, heavy waves threatened to worsen the resort city’s problem with beach erosion.

 Tropical storm warnings were in effect for the upper Florida Keys, southern Florida and the northeast coast of Florida and were extended northward Wednesday morning to Altamaha Sound, Georgia.
-A tropical storm watch was in effect for the South Carolina coast north of the Savannah River to the South Santee River.
+A tropical storm watch was in effect for the South Carolina coast north of the South Santee River to Little River Inlet.

 Hurricane watches, which are a step down from warnings, were also in effect for parts of western Cuba and Florida, including the Tampa Bay area, the hurricane center said.